 The role of APRNs continues to grow, providing services that were previously offered by physicians and seen as the solution to a shortage of primary care providers.
 The need for Family Nurse Practitioners (FNPs) and Doctors of Nursing Practice (DNPs), which both fall under the umbrella of APRNs, is critical.

-Both FNPs and DNPs can work in clinical settings to assist in primary, acute, and specialized healthcare.
+work in clinical settings to assist in primary, acute, and specialized healthcare.
 Either may work in clinical, administrative, or leadership roles.
 Both have the training to provide medical interventions similar to primary care physicians, making them uniquely qualified to fill a growing hole in the medical community.

 Nurses who are considering an advanced degree as an FNP or DNP should weigh both options for their best choice.
 While the roles may appear similar, the education, duties, and functions widely differ.
 Duquesne University offers both advanced programs for nurses: an online Master of Science in Nursing (MSN) with a specialty in the Family (Individual Across the Lifespan) Nurse Practitioners field and an online Doctor of Nursing Practice degree program.
-Both give nurses the skills needed to excel in the field to provide high-quality healthcare.
+Both give nurses the skills needed to

 Primary Differences between FNP and DNP